NVDA Q3 Earnings Alert: Why our AI stock picker is still holding Nvidia stockRead More

 -

-But the yellow metal found a floor on Thursday, as uncertainty still remained in play as Trump said he will pick his cabinet.
-The president-elect has also vowed to increase trade tariffs on China, which could trigger a renewed trade war between the world’s biggest economies.
+However, the yellow metal found a floor on Thursday, as Trump ran a campaign vowing to increase trade tariffs on China, which could trigger a renewed trade war between the world’s biggest economies.

-Focus on Thursday was also on the conclusion of a Federal Reserve meeting later in the day, where the central bank is widely expected to cut interest rates by 25 basis points.
+The focus Thursday will largely be on the conclusion of a Federal Reserve meeting later in the day, where the central bank is widely expected to cut interest rates by 25 basis points.

 Copper upbeat as China imports remain steady